TBPO FOOTBALL CHAMPIONSHIP RESULTS - NBC SVG

-Yesterday afternoon, Young Gunners and ASCO won matches in the Coreas Distribution/COMSPORT/XTREME FM Top Belair Progressive Organisation 9-a-side Football Championship at the Dauphine Playing Field.
+Defending champions, Catalans beat Brotherhood FC 3-2 in Group “B” of the Coreas Distribution/COMSPORT/XTREME FM Top Belair Progressive Organisation 9-a-side Football Championship at the Dauphine Playing Field, yesterday afternoon.

-In Group “B”, Young Gunners defeated COMSPORT All Stars 2-1, and ASCO defeated COMSPORT Larva 3-1 in Group “A”.
+In an earlier Group “B” match, Cole Trucking Sunset Strikers had a 1-nil victory over Young Gunners.

-On Saturday, Mackerson XXX Older Boys edged Cole Trucking Sunset Strikers 3-2 in another Group “B” match.
+On Saturday, Sylvester’s Engineering Dream FC outplayed Sentry Insurance FC Champions 5-nil in Group “A”, while Curtis King Conquering Lions and Mackerson XXX Older Boys played to a three all draw in Group “B”.

-This afternoon at 4:30, Hackers International FC will meet Sylvester Engineering Dream FC in Group “A” at the Dauphine Playing Field.
+This afternoon at 4:30, COMPSORT Larva will meet Hackers in Group “A” also at the Dauphine Playing Field.

 Advertisement